pereirad9u/SportNet/README.md

 ###Login user test

-To test all features quickly we have include a user with pics already post, comments and likes and follows.
+To test all features quickly we have include a user and an organiser with some event.

 for User :
 Username : postel@email.user